K0rgana/web-advcd/README.md

 // add a new document with a generated id. const docRef = await addDoc(usersRef, data);
-console.log('Document written with genereted ID: ', docRef.id);
+console.log('Document written with generated ID: ', docRef.id);

 // Add a new document in collection 'users' with the id as 'MistyWilliams' const docMisty = await setDoc(doc(db, 'users', 'MistyWilliams'), {